Kulumchhara Waterfall

 Kulum Chhara (Bengali: কুলুমছড়া) is a waterfall located in Gowainghat Upazila, Sylhet District, Bangladesh.
 It is essentially the final section of a waterfall that originates in India.

 Location

 Kulumchhara is a village located near the Sonarhat border in Gowainghat Upazila of Sylhet.
-The waterfall, which is known by the same name, is situated here at the Bangladesh–India border.
+The waterfall, which is known by the same name, is situated near the Bangladesh–India border.
 It originates from a stream that flows from the Indian state of Meghalaya.

+Tourism

+Kulumchhara has gained attention among domestic travelers seeking less-crowded natural attractions near Bichnakandi.
+Visitors typically reach the area via Gowainghat and nearby river routes.
+The best time to visit is during the monsoon and post-monsoon months, when water flow is strongest and surrounding hills are covered with dense greenery.

+Environmental concerns

+Like other tourist destinations in the Bichnakandi region, the surrounding environment has faced challenges related to stone extraction and increasing tourism pressure.
+Environmental groups and local observers have expressed concerns about preserving the area's ecological balance and natural landscape.